samisayegh/chilesoup/README.md

 # chilesoup

-The goal of chilisoup.com is to help musicians who want to improvise find one another.
+The goal of chilisoup.com is to help non-commited musicians who want jam find one another.